stevemk14ebr/GeLuBigNum/README.md

 # Why
 The rulers are interesting, and if you don't care about speed the code size is quite good.
 That said this isn't THAT slow, it can handle a 30 char number * 30 char number in around a millisecond or two, I did do a little profiler guided optimization.
-And memory usage is < 2 MB most of the time (could be significantly improved here).
+Factorial of 999 takes about 20 seconods including other tests.
+And memory usage is ~ 1 MB most of the time.

 I also recommend taking a look at the rulers themselves.
 There's quite a few hidden paterrns and they're quite beautiful.
 You can actually generate all the numbers of the rulers with 3 or 4 nested for loops, they do indeed have an underlying structure.